matter-labs-archive/matter-network/README.md

 Users submit transactions to one or more operators, who collect them in blocks and submit these to the mainchain along with the SNARK proofs.

-User's interaction with *Ignis* can take form in four different operations (transaction types):
+User's interaction with *Matter Network* can take form in four different operations (transaction types):

-- **Registration/Deposit**: users can register their public key and obtain a free account number in *Ignis*.
+- **Registration/Deposit**: users can register their public key and obtain a free account number in *Matter Network*.
 - **Transfer**: users can either send a part of his funds to another user.
 - **Partial Exit**: or can send them to the special address of zero.
 Transfer to zero is considered as a partial exit (different from complete exit described below), so as soon as a block with such transaction is verified, the user can withdraw a corresponding amount using the smart-contract in Ethereum network.
 - **Full Exit**: this is what we call a "complete exit".
 Such operation withdraws a complete user's balance and un-registers his public key.
-- **Emergency Exit**: in case *Ignis* network experiences a long-term downtime (all participants are not processing transactions), smart-contract goes in "emergency mode" and allows every user to exit full balances using smart-contract.
+- **Emergency Exit**: in case *Matter Network* network experiences a long-term downtime (all participants are not processing transactions), smart-contract goes in "emergency mode" and allows every user to exit full balances using smart-contract.

 Deposits and Exits are initiated by the use directly on smart contract via Ethereum transactions, transfers are submitted offchain (e.g. by a peer-to-peer network).

 ## Decentralization and Censorship-Resistence

-We envision *Ignis* in the future as a decentralized network in multi-operator paradigm from day one.
+We envision *Matter Network* in the future as a decentralized network in multi-operator paradigm from day one.
 At the current stage we focused on highlighting the SNARKs-related workflow and primitive operations in the live demo, while the multi-operator part is a work in progress.

 ### Multi-Operator Model